 Rockridge Wrestlers going to Port Alberni Feb 3 - WV

 Rockridge Wrestlers are headed off for a 2-day Wrestling tournament in Port Alberni.
 There will be wrestlers from all over the province making it a very competitive and demanding event.
-Wrestling is not an easy sport, and this event will be a great test of a wrestlers abilit.
+Wrestling is not an easy sport, and this event will be a great test of a wrestler’s ability.
 Good luck to our Rockridge team:

 • Maxx Z